 According to estimates by the South Florida Water Management District, the Harmony system saves roughly 22.7 million gallons of water per year over a conventional irrigation program, and a corresponding amount of water bill dollars.
 The water saved is equal to the volume of about 65 water towers the size of the one that you see along U.S. 192 in St. Cloud, or the volume of 1,500 family-sized swimming pools.

 In FY 2012, the District engaged Insight Irrigation to perform a complete mapping of the community irrigation system, including all the zones and valves.
 This system is in Google map format for reference by field service personnel.
 Aaron Smith from Insight Irrigation is continuing to update the system as each new community is constructed.

 Advantages To This Mapping System:

-- The District knows the exact location of each and every zone and valve, despite some initially being difficult to find, due to being grassed over in some instances.
+- The District now knows the exact location of each and every zone and valve; despite some initially being difficult to find, due to being grassed over in some instances.

 - It saves the District’s irrigation technicians and field service personnel a great deal of time in locating zones and valves that need maintenance or repair.